MarionLegrandLogrami/stacomiR/Installation/README.md

 They have been tested on:
 - Microsoft Windows 10
 - Linux Debian 9 (should work with Ubuntu)
-- Linux CentOS 7 (should work with RedHat)
+- Linux CentOS 7 (should work with RedHat / Fedora)

 ## 2.1 On Linux host <a name="linux-install"></a>